 - 3. Advertising

 - 4. Automobile and travel.
 Deduct ordinary and necessary auto and travel expenses related to your rental activities, including 100 percent of meal expenses incurred while traveling away from home.
 Pennsylvania differs from federal treatment on the meals and entertainment expense.
 You generally can either deduct your actual expenses or take the standard federal mileage rate.

 - 5. Cleaning and maintenance

 - 6. Commissions

 - 7. Insurance

 - 8. Legal and professional fees

 - 9. Management fees

-- Mortgage interest.
+- 10. Mortgage interest.
 If you have a mortgage on your rental property, enter the amount of interest you paid for the current year to banks or other financial institutions.

 - 11. Other interest.
 Generally, to determine the interest expense allocable to your rental activities, you must have records to show how the proceeds of each debt were used.
 Pennsylvania does not follow federal rules regarding prepaid interest.

 - 12. Repairs.
 Deduct the cost of repairs made to keep your property in good working condition.
 Repairs (fixing a broken lock or painting a room) generally do not add significant value to the property or extend its life.
 Improvements that increase the value of the property or extend its life (such as replacing a roof or renovating a kitchen) must be capitalized.
 You cannot expense such costs in full in the year paid or incurred.

-13. Supplies
+- 13. Supplies

 - 14. Taxes.
 Deduct taxes directly related to the rental activity.
 Deduct the proportionate share of real estate taxes.
 You may not deduct taxes based on income.
 You may deduct gross receipts and business privilege taxes. - 15.
 Utilities.
 Deduct the cost of ordinary and necessary telephone calls related to your rental activities or royalty income.
 However, the base rate (including taxes and other charges) for telephone service for the first telephone line into your residence is a personal expense and is not deductible. - 16.
 Depreciation expense.
-See DIFFERENCES BETWEEN PA PIT AND IRS beginning on page 10.
+See DIFFERENCES BETWEEN PA PIT AND IRS beginning on Page 10.
 You may use any other generally accepted depreciation method, but you must use it consistently. - 17.
 Other expenses.
 Please itemize. - 18.
 Total Expenses.
 Add Lines 3 through 17. - 19.
 Income.
-Subtract Line 18 from Line 1 or 2.

-- 20. Loss.
+Subtract Line 18 from Line 1 or 2. - 20.
+Loss.
 Subtract Line 1 or 2 from Line 18, and fill in the oval.
 NOTE: PA law does not permit losses from property rented where there is no intent to realize a profit. - 21.
 Net Income (Loss).
 Add the net income/loss amounts from Lines 19 and 20 for each property.
 If a net loss, please fill in the oval.
 NOTE: Pennsylvania does not follow federal At-Risk Rules or Passive Activity Loss Rules. - 22.
-Rent or Royalty Income (Loss) from PA S Corporations and Partnerships - For Line 22, enter the rent and royalty income (loss) amounts from your PA Schedule(s) RK-1 or NRK-1. - 23.
+Rent or Royalty Income (Loss) from PA S Corporations and Partnerships.
+For Line 22, enter the rent and royalty income (loss) amounts from your PA Schedule(s) RK-1 or NRK-1.
+Include a statement providing the entity name and FEIN along with the income (loss) by entity if rent or royalty income (loss) from any pass-through entity is reported on this line. - 23.
 Net Rent and Royalty Income (Loss).
 Add Lines 21 and 22.
 Include the total on Line 6 of your PA-40.